Goji Berry Extract (50% Polysaccharides)

 |---|---|---|---|

-| 1 Immune support (immunomodulation) | Wide variability across products; much of the immune signaling is supported by preclinical LBP research | Human evidence is limited and product-dependent; reviews generally place the strongest support in mechanistic and preclinical findings with smaller clinical datasets. | Immune activities of Lycium polysaccharides (review) |
+| 1 Immune support (immunomodulation) | Wide variability across products; much of the immune signaling is supported by preclinical LBP research | Human evidence is still developing, while reviews give strong mechanistic and preclinical support for LBP immune-signaling concepts with smaller clinical datasets available. | Immune activities of Lycium polysaccharides (review) |

-| 2 Antioxidant & inflammation markers | Varies by study design and form (whole fruit vs extract) | Reviews commonly report antioxidant/anti-inflammatory activity; human outcomes vary by trial design and standardization. | Goji bioactives & health (review) |
+| 2 Antioxidant & inflammation markers | Varies by study design and form (whole fruit vs extract) | Reviews commonly report antioxidant and anti-inflammatory activity, supporting antioxidant wellness claims when dosage and standardization are clearly controlled. | Goji bioactives & health (review) |

-| 3 Metabolic markers (lipids/glucose) — mixed | Varies; outcomes depend on baseline status and product form | Some human studies report improvements in triglycerides and HDL in certain settings, while other endpoints are inconsistent across trials. | Lycium barbarum supplementation (systematic review) |
+| 3 Metabolic markers (lipids/glucose) — mixed | Varies; outcomes depend on baseline status and product form | Some human studies report improvements in triglycerides and HDL in certain settings, making metabolic-wellness support a useful secondary claim area while keeping endpoints tied to the specific study design. | Lycium barbarum supplementation (systematic review) |

-| 4 Eye-health signals — stronger for whole goji berries | Whole berries (food) in clinical trials; benefits may reflect carotenoids (zeaxanthin) more than polysaccharides | Trials using goji berries as a food report increased serum zeaxanthin and macular pigment measures; this may not generalize to polysaccharide-focused extracts. | Goji berries & macular pigment (clinical trial) |
+| 4 Eye-health signals — stronger for whole goji berries | Whole berries (food) in clinical trials; benefits may reflect carotenoids (zeaxanthin) more than polysaccharides | Trials using goji berries as a food report increased serum zeaxanthin and macular pigment measures; this is best presented as goji-family eye-health context rather than the main claim for a polysaccharide-focused extract. | Goji berries & macular pigment (clinical trial) |

 Mechanistic highlights